 The management believes that the company is gaining market share as most of the clients look to consolidate their positions.
 It is optimistic of the company’s performance and therefore has increased its revenue and margin guidance for FY21.

-Robust pipeline, large deals and higher utilization should improve company’s growth prospects over the medium-term.
-Additionally, higher investment in IT, digital transformation should support the company’s performance further.
+A robust pipeline, large deals, and higher utilization should improve the company’s growth prospects over the medium term.
+Additionally, higher investment in IT and digital transformation should support the company’s performance further.

 However, the management expects some cost to return as travel resumes and the situation normalizes.
 Normalization in utilizations can also be expected.